Definite fillings of lens spaces

-Recall that for any connect sum of lens spaces $L=\Lsum$, we have that $L$ bounds the manifold $-\natural_i X(p_i, p_i-q_i)$, which is positive-definite by Lemma~\ref{lem:length_one}.
-The key ingredient in the proof of the implication \ref{it:combinatorial}$\Rightarrow$\ref{it:rigid} of Theorem~\ref{thm:main} is the following result which will be established in Section~\ref{sec:lattice_analysis}. \begin{thm} If $L=\Lsum$ is a connect sum of lens spaces such that the corresponding canonical negative plumbing graph does not contain any of the configurations in Theorem~\ref{thm:main}\ref{it:combinatorial}, then the intersection form of $-\natural_i X(p_i, p_i-q_i)$ is a rigid lattice. \end{thm} Modulo the proof of Theorem~\ref{thm:technical}, we are ready to prove Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] The implication \ref{it:rigid}$\Rightarrow$\ref{it:min_filling} is evident.
+Any connected sum of lens spaces $L=\Lsum$ is the boundary of the manifold $-\natural_i X(p_i, p_i-q_i)$, which is positive-definite by Lemma~\ref{lem:length_one}.
+The key ingredient in the proof of the implication \ref{it:combinatorial}$\Rightarrow$\ref{it:rigid} of Theorem~\ref{thm:main} is the following result which will be established in Section~\ref{sec:lattice_analysis}. \begin{thm} If $L=\Lsum$ is a connected sum of lens spaces such that the corresponding plumbing graph does not contain any of the configurations in Theorem~\ref{thm:main}\ref{it:combinatorial}, then the intersection form of $-\natural_i X(p_i, p_i-q_i)$ is a rigid lattice. \end{thm} Modulo the proof of Theorem~\ref{thm:technical}, we are ready to prove Theorem~\ref{thm:main}. \begin{proof}[Proof of Theorem~\ref{thm:main}] The implication \ref{it:rigid}$\Rightarrow$\ref{it:min_filling} is evident.
 The implication \ref{it:min_filling}$\Rightarrow$\ref{it:submanifold} is established via its contrapositive in Lemma~\ref{lem:rational_blowdowns}.
 The implication \ref{it:submanifold}$\Rightarrow$\ref{it:combinatorial} is established via its contrapositive in Lemma~\ref{lem:constructing_submanifolds}.
 Finally, we establish \ref{it:combinatorial}$\Rightarrow$\ref{it:rigid}.
-If $L=\Lsum$ is a connect sum of lens spaces satisfying the hypotheses of \ref{it:combinatorial}, then the intersection form of $-\natural_i X(p_i, p_i-q_i)$ is rigid by Theorem~\ref{thm:technical}.
-Thus Corollary~\ref{prop:rigidity_application} implies that any pair of smooth negative-definite fillings of $L$ have the same intersection form up to stabilising $(\Z,\langle -1 \rangle)$ summands.
-By Lemma~\ref{lem:length_one}, $\Xsum$ is a smooth negative-definite filling whose intersection form does not contain any elements of length -1.
+If $L=\Lsum$ is a connected sum of lens spaces satisfying the hypotheses of \ref{it:combinatorial}, then the intersection form of $-\natural_i X(p_i, p_i-q_i)$ is rigid by Theorem~\ref{thm:technical}.
+Thus Proposition~\ref{prop:rigidity_application} implies that any pair of smooth negative-definite fillings of $L$ have the same intersection form up to stabilising with $\langle -1 \rangle$ summands.
+By Lemma~\ref{lem:length_one}, $\Xsum$ is a smooth negative-definite filling whose intersection form does not contain any elements of length $-1$.
 Thus we see that every other possible intersection form must be obtained by stabilising the intersection form of $\Xsum$. \end{proof}